emcasa/rum/README.md

 pip install -r requirements.txt
 ```

-3. Use the template_local.env to set the environmental variables to a file called
+3. Use the template_local.env to set the environment variables to a file called
 local.env.
 Then export the env vars using:

 ```